 Do you know a leader who demonstrates any of the following behaviors?

 Many leaders believe that hiring the best talent is almost all that is required for success.
 However, 85 years of research by Frank Schmidt and John Hunter on employee selection methods revealed that the top 15 percent of professionals and managers produced almost 50 percent more output than their average peers.

-During Optimal Thinking Executive Coaching, we listen carefully to negative feedback, seek to understand where it is coming from, and employ the information as an optimization opportunity.
+During Optimal Thinking Executive Coaching, we listen carefully to negative feedback and seek to understand where it is coming from.
+We view the information as an optimization opportunity.
 Acknowledging underlying fears reduces defensiveness, and enables feedback to best support behavior change.
 Together, we explore the best options and implementation of the best solutions.

-Even the worst bosses can stop destructive behaviors with consistent Optimal Thinking and place their best selves in charge.
-They learn to accept what is out of their control, maximize what is within their control, and bring out the best from others.
+Even the worst bosses can place their best selves in charge and minimize destructive behaviors with consistent Optimal Thinking.
+They learn how to accept what is out of their control, maximize what is within their control, and bring out the best from others.

-The best bosses discover what their people value most and the beliefs and causes they are most committed to.
+The best leaders discover what their people value most and the beliefs and causes they are most committed to.
 They seek to understand their needs and desires as well as their innate limitations.
-They support their people in taking the best actions to achieve their most important goals.
-These bosses recognize and applaud achievements appropriately with letters of appreciation, weekend getaways, dinners, flowers, award ceremonies, plaques, gifts, cash awards, or simply a handshake and a smile.
+First-rate leaders support their people in taking the best actions to achieve the most important goals.
+These leaders recognize and applaud achievements appropriately with letters of appreciation, weekend getaways, award ceremonies, plaques, gifts, cash awards, or simply a handshake and a smile.

-Optimal Thinking leaders discover what “the best” means to their people, appeal to their best interests, stimulate in them the desire to be their best, and then acknowledge them for doing their best.
-It’s your turn now.
+Optimal Thinking leaders discover what “the best” means to their people and appeal to their best interests, They stimulate in them the desire to be their best, and then acknowledge them for doing their best.